Africa (goddess): Worship

 She is portrayed on some coins, carved stones, and mosaics in Roman Africa.
-A mosaic of her is found in the El Djem museum of Tunisia.
-A sanctuary found in Timgad (Thamugadi in Berber) features goddess Africa's iconography.
+A mosaic representing Roman Africa is found in the El Djem museum of Tunisia.
+A sanctuary found in Timgad (Thamugadi in Berber) in Algeria features goddess Africa's iconography.
+In Timgad, she was the main goddess of the great sanctuary of the Aqua Septimiana Felix, where she was worshipped as Dea Patria (goddess of the homeland).